-After 105K miles and 7 1/2 years of ownership, It was time to change my beloved BMW 135i (I6 twin turbo 300HP/300torque / 6 manual) and I look around high and low for a suitable replacement with a manual transmission.
-This is a review from BMW owner perspective.
-My 2015 Q60S came fully loaded, in fact there were no options to get, which was quite funny and pleasent for me.
-The leather quality is good and craftmanship is up to my old BMW.
-The technology in the car is great and bluetooth and connections works well, the quality of the sound is very good but I miss the DSP capabilities of my old ride (no digital equalizer, etc).
+After 105K miles and 7 1/2 years of ownership, it was time to change my beloved BMW 135i (I6 twin turbo 300HP/300torque / 6 manual) and I looked around high and low for a suitable replacement with a manual transmission.
+This is a review from BMW's owner perspective.
+My 2015 Q60S came fully loaded, in fact there were no options to add, which was quite funny and pleasant for me.
+The leather quality is good and craftsmanship is up to my old BMW.
+The technology in the car is great and Bluetooth and connections works well, the quality of the sound is very good but I miss the DSP capabilities of my old ride (no digital equalizer, etc).
 On the driving side, the engine feels powerful but in the high rev spectrum, it does not have the quick response of a twin turbo engine but feel agile enough, I have not explored the high end of the tachometer yet, but I am confident I will have a smile, it is still a 2,000 miles? engine after all.
 The space in the back is enough for my 2 daughters on short trips and I am very pleased with the value and amenities of the car.
-Bottom line is, this car has a very reliable/trusted V6 engine, with Variable Valve and Lift technology but without the add ons that will cause constant repairs in a Turbo engine, like fuel pumps, positive crack valve, sensors, lean conditions, etc. Its is a very powerful car and the delivery of the power is non intimidating, has inexpensive components (normal spark plugs, spare tire, oild stick, jack, etc) that will make you have a smile every time you have to service it.
-Mising points: The manual transmission feels normal, not really a short throw, crazy agility delivered close to 5K rpm, no 60/40 rear seat.
+Bottom line is, this car has a very reliable/trusted V6 engine, with Variable Valve and Lift technology but without the add ons that will cause constant repairs in a Turbo engine, like fuel pumps, positive crack valve, sensors, lean conditions, etc. It is a very powerful car and the delivery of the power is non-intimidating, has inexpensive components (normal spark plugs, spare tire, oil stick, jack, etc.) that will make you have a smile every time you have to service it.
+Missing points: The manual transmission feels normal, not really a short throw, crazy agility delivered close to 5K rpm, no 60/40 rear seat.
 8,000 Update (Feb 2017) Took a 500 miles trip with my 2 daughters and was nice.
 The engine has loosen up nicely and now I am enjoying a more spirited driving experience.
 The manual shifter has also become more engaging.
 Things i like the most: Service experience at the dealer is great and so inexpensive (<50 USD for oil change).
 I know BMW service is included but let's talk after 48 months.
 The 3.7 variable valve with lift V6 engine is great and so engaging after 5K rpm, wonderful!
 The tires will not make it to 30K miles but I am sure it will be less expensive that run flats.
 Nothing has broken, no ratles and the leather seats look like new.
 Very happy with the Infiniti experience so far!
 Details for improvement and why the germans can charge more: the headlights and fog lights have diferent color temperature, cruise control can have up to 5 mph variation, tilt the navigation a few degrees towards the driver, your right elbow does not have a support while shifting, shifter has to be 1 inch smaller.